Avikalp7/CG-Accumulator/README.md

     Enter the `setx PATH "%PATH%;C:\Python27\Scripts"` command and restart the command prompt.

-2. Enter `pip install CG-Acc` command to download this software
+2. Enter `pip install -i https://testpypi.python.org/pypi CG-Acc` command to download this software

 3. Use `python -m CG-Acc` command to run the application.